 2. You were the refrigerator

-Again, trying to conserve, nature built into us some insurance by driving us to put on weight when we had a chance to because, way back when there weren’t any grocery stores.
+Again, trying to conserve, nature built into us some survival insurance by driving us to put on weight when we had a chance.
+That's because, in the past, there weren’t any grocery stores.
 Finding food was hard.
-There were famines and long periods between plentiful food so those that could pack on some pounds, were set when the famine hit and survived.
+There were famines and long periods between plentiful food, so those that could pack on some pounds were set when the famine hit, and they survived.

-We’re the descendants of people whose genes made them good at this.
+We’re the descendants of people whose genes made them good at surviving.
 There was no fridge, no ice.
 You were the refrigerator.
-See yummy food, eat as much as you can, basically.
+See yummy food, and eat as much as you can.
 Our genes make us do it.
-They also make us lay around.
+They also make us lay around to conserve energy.

 What to do about it: